SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 With that Rarity left.

-Fluttershy walks over to me and starts stroking my back
+I hear Fluttershy walking over to me, she starts stroking my back.

 *That feels good.*

-"I love you, Pinkie, so much."
+"I love you, Pinkie, so much…"

 *I love you too!*